New York State Tax 2026: Rates, Brackets & City Tax

 New York State Income Tax Brackets 2026: Single Filers

-New York restructured its income tax brackets for tax years 2021–2027, adding three new high-income brackets as part of the 2021 budget.
-For 2026, single filers face the following New York State rates on their NY taxable income (federal AGI adjusted for New York modifications, minus the NY standard deduction or itemized deductions):
+For 2026 planning, single filers and married filing separately filers use the following New York State rates on NY taxable income (federal AGI adjusted for New York modifications, minus the NY standard deduction or itemized deductions).
+This table follows the official 2026 estimated-tax instructions:

 | NY Taxable Income (Single) | NY State Tax Rate | Notes |